MarcJAndersen/rrdfqbcrnd0/README.md

 Introduction
 ------------

-You will need to install some packages for developmen
+You will need to install some packages for development

 ```
-install.packages(c("devtools", "roxygen2", "testthat", "knitr", "rmarkdown"))
+install.packages( c("devtools", "roxygen2", "testthat", "knitr", "rmarkdown", "xlsx" ) )
 ```